sandhyat/MIMIC-III-Start-to-End/README.md

 # MIMIC-III-Start-to-End

 Most of the code in this repository is a customized version from https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii .
-This repository presents a step by step process of building the mimic-iii database in two ways:
+This repository presents a step by step process of accessing the mimic-iii database inside a psql docker container in following two ways:

 ## From scratch using the zipped csv files